somethink000/SimpleTopDownShooter/README.md

 # SimpleTopDownShooter
 Just top down shooter for example and learning.

 The project is not an indication of the level of my knowledge.
-Everything except the animations of the character, was created by me in 4 days.
+Everything except the animations of the character, was created by me in 4 evenings.